How Clean Is Your Country? The Environmental Issues and Environmental Policies of USA

 The climate is generally temperate in the contiguous states, but as USA contains both Alaska and Hawaii, the climate varies from tropical to arctic.

 People in America have a high standard of living, but this has come at a price to the environment.
-The USA is responsible for around 18% of all global CO2 emissions, the second largest in the world at 5,425million tonnes as of 2009.
-Furthermore, per capita (i.e. per person) emissions in the USA are much higher than any other country in the world at 17.3 tonnes.
-For comparison, the average emissions per person in the European Union are 7.5 tonnes per person, and in China it is around 7.2 tonnes per person.
+The USA is the second largest contributor to global CO2 emissions, at 6870 million metric tons in 2014 alone.
+Furthermore, per capita (i.e. per person) emissions in the USA are very high at 16.49 tons in 2014.
+For comparison, the average emissions per person in the UK is 6.5 tons per person, and in China it is around 7.54 tons per person.

-The USA has also been criticised for not ratifying the Kyoto protocol, and is the only signatory not to do so.
-The Kyoto Protocol is an extremely important part of the UNFCCC treaty which is aimed at fighting climate change, and came into effect in 2005.
-The USA signed up to the Koyoto protocol in 1997, but pulled out amid concerns that the protocol put too much pressure on developed nations relative to developing nations.
+The USA has also been criticized for not ratifying the Kyoto protocol, and is the only signatory not to do so.
+The Kyoto Protocol is an extremely important part of the UNFCCC treaty which is aimed at fighting climate change and came into effect in 2005.
+The USA signed up to the Koyoto protocol in 1997 but pulled out amid concerns that the protocol put too much pressure on developed nations relative to developing nations.

 Apathy towards carbon emissions and climate change is one of the major environmental concerns related to USA.
 A 2010 poll conducted by Gallup has shown that American concern for environmental issues was at it’s the lowest level of for 20 years.
 Gallup has suggested that this may be because of economic concerns or perhaps that Americans perceive the environmental condition of the United States to be improving.

-It has been found in a new study that Russell 1000 companies (the high-ranking companies on the Russell 3000 Index stock market index) based in the US are less likely to adopt significant climate change policies.
+A study found that Russell 1000 companies (the high-ranking companies on the Russell 3000 Index stock market index) based in the US are less likely to adopt significant climate change policies.
 The study, conducted by The Conference Board, Bloomberg and Global Reporting Initiative (GRI) Focal Point USA, shows that though 39% of non-American companies have suitable climate change policies in place, this figure is less than halved when looking at companies based in USA and is closer to 16%.
 Moreover, the study showed that US companies are less transparent than global competitors when discussing sustainability policies.

 Fresh water is scarce in western areas of the country and there is currently a major drought in the mid-west, the worst in more than half a century, leading to widespread crop failure.
 Desertification in these areas is also a concern.